 Portfolios selected to advance to the state showcase oral hearings will be notified shortly after receipt.

 The state showcase and mock legislative hearings will be held virtually on the campus of Florida Southern College.
-The hearings will occur in late May.
+The hearings will occur in early April.